 4.4.2.5 SDP Signaling

-The semantics of the fields of the RTP Header Extension for the marking of PDU Set and End of Bursts are defined as follows:
+The signaling of the PDU Set and End-of-Burst marking RTP header extension shall follow the SDP signaling design and the syntax and semantics of the “extmap” attribute as outlined in RFC8285.

 The URN for the PDU Set marking shall be set to "urn:3gpp:pdu-set-marking:rel-18".

-3GPP should register this header extension identifier with IANA as maintained in Real-Time Transport Protocol (RTP) Parameters (iana.org).
+The header extension identifier shall be registered with IANA as maintained in Real-Time Transport Protocol (RTP) Parameters (iana.org).

 The ABNF syntax for the extmap attribute for the signaling of PDU Set Information and End of Burst marking is defined as follows: